konflux-ci/build-definitions/task/init/0.2/MIGRATION.md

 No action required.
 The migration script automatically handles all necessary changes.

 If you want to enable cache proxy for your builds, set the `enable-cache-proxy` parameter to `"true"` in your pipeline configuration.
 The proxy configuration will then be automatically passed to all buildah tasks.

+# Migration from 0.2.4 to 0.2.5

+This is a fix made to 0.2.4 version migration script.
+The migration script failed to detect variations of buildah task and therefore did not update them

+## Action from users

+No action required.
+The migration script automatically handles all necessary changes.